ldcc/om/README.md

 }

 /**
- * inquire by a series function calling, this is a stream processing
  * SELECT * FROM .pet WHERE name = '%i%' && sex = 'm' ORDER BY id asc, birth asc LIMIT 3 OFFSET 0;
  */
 fun pselect4() {